hiperiondev/ladder-editor/README.md

 ## WebSocket Connection and Status Management

-The editor establishes a WebSocket connection upon loading, managed through a `WebSocket` object (`ws = new WebSocket("ws://localhost:8080")`).
 The connection status is tracked via the `wsStatus` variable, which can be:

 - **Disconnected**: No connection to the server (`wsStatus = "disconnected"`).
 - **Connected, Not Running**: Connected, but the server is not simulating (`wsStatus = "connected_not_running"`).